 I looked at him, unsure, I turned back and rushed towards the station.
 His words imbibed.

 As I sit at my office desk, sipping my daily cup of tea, the auto driver’s words fail to leave my sight.
 Smiling sheepishly, I wonder, was it my nature or his wisdom that reasoned this smile.

 Wait, does it matter?
-After all, he was just an auto-wala.
+After all, he was just an auto-driver.
 Wasn’t he?